Joseph Harrison Jr.: Early life and education

-He was the son of grocer Joseph Sr. and Mary Crawford Harrison, and grew up in the Kensington section of Philadelphia.
+Harrison Jr. was born on September 20, 1810, the son of grocer Joseph Sr. and Mary Crawford Harrison.
+He grew up in the Kensington section of Philadelphia.
 He had little formal schooling, and was apprenticed to a steam engine manufacturer at age 15.

+Career

-He worked as a journeyman in machinery firms in the late 1820s and early 1830s, and was hired as foreman of the Philadelphia locomotive firm Garrett & Eastwick in 1835.
+Harrison worked as a journeyman in machinery firms in the late 1820s and early 1830s, and was hired as foreman of the Philadelphia locomotive firm Garrett & Eastwick in 1835.
 Early locomotives were propelled by a pair of driving wheels.
 Attempts to double their tractive power by adding a second pair of driving wheels were unsuccessful, because of uneven distribution of the load between the axles.
 Harrison invented the driving rod, first demonstrated in the 1837 locomotive Hercules, which made twin pairs of driving wheels safe and effective.

 Based on the value he brought to the firm, partners Phillip C. Garrett and Andrew M. Eastwick granted Harrison a one-third stake in Garrett & Eastwick in 1837.
 Upon Garrett's 1839 retirement, the firm was renamed Eastwick & Harrison.
 Eastwick & Harrison sold the patent for his driving rod to Baldwin Locomotive Works in 1843, and it became standard equipment in their locomotives.